-- Clear the drive contents by using a third party utility designed to erase data from an SSD. - or - - Clear the contents of the drive by using the following BIOS Setup Secure Erase command option steps: - IMPORTANT: If you clear data using Secure Erase, it cannot be recovered. - Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - b.
+- Clear the contents of the drive by using the following BIOS Setup Secure Erase command option steps: - IMPORTANT: If you clear data using Secure Erase, it cannot be recovered. - a.
+Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - b.
 Select the Security menu and scroll down to the Utilities menu. - c.
 Select Hard Drive Utilities. - d.
 Under Utilities, select Secure Erase, select the hard drive storing the data you want to clear, and then follow the on-screen instructions to continue.